Notgnoshi/website/README.md

-# web
+# WWW

-Top level repository for all subdomains on [agill.xyz](https://agill.xyz)
+Top level repository for [agill.xyz](https://agill.xyz) and all subdomains.

 ---

 ## Repository Layout

 * `agill.xyz/` - Submodule containing the Django static site for [agill.xyz](https://agill.xyz).
+* `research.agill.xyz` - Submodule containing the Django static site for [research.agill.xyz](https://research.agill.xyz).
 * `shared_content/` - Static content and configuration shared across all subdomain submodule.
-Things like CSS, headers, footers, etc. A Git Submodule symlinked to `<subdomain>/<django_app>/pages/static/` for each subdomain.
+Things like CSS, headers, footers, etc. The `smylinks.py` script generates the necessary symlinks for each submodule to find this chared content.
-* `nginx/` - Nginx configurations for each subdomain.
+* `nginx/` - Nginx and uWSGI configurations for each subdomain.
-* `symlinks.sh` - Script to create symlinks for shared static content and Nginx configurations as above.
+* `symlinks.py` - Script to create symlinks for shared static content and Nginx configurations as above.
-* `deploy.sh` - After updating each submodule (can be done recursively from the top level), run the deploy script to reload Nginx, etc.
+* `deploy.py` - After updating each submodule (can be done recursively from the top level), run the deploy script to reload Nginx, etc.

 ## TODO